RetroReversing/retroReversing/pages/leaks/NintendoLotCheck.md

 Some of the names for the games were found in the MAME source code, so not completely unknown ROMS [^8].

+of particular note are the Nomura NES Trade ROMS which were used to trade Stock with the Japanese bank **Nomura**.

 The format of each Games product code is as follows (example is for Bandai's Ultraman):
 ```js
 Publisher = "BAN"